damlacay/udv/README.md

 - Use the template in `/feedback` to provide structured feedback.
 - Share your experiences, suggestions, and use cases.

-## License

-[Specify the License - e.g., MIT, GPL-3.0, etc.]

 ## Acknowledgments

+- UDV Cards is based on Goodwin et al.'s work.
+We are thankful to the authors: Goodwin, S., Meier, S., Bartram, L., Godwin, A., Nagel, T., & Dörk, M. (2021, April).
+Unravelling the human perspective and considerations for urban data visualization.
+In 2021 IEEE 14th Pacific Visualization Symposium (PacificVis) (pp. 126-130).
+IEEE.
-- Participants and facilitators of the workshops who contributed immensely to the development of the UDV Card Deck.
+- Participants and facilitators of the workshops who contributed immensely to the development of the UDV Card Deck
-- [Any other acknowledgments]

 ---

-For more information or inquiries, please [contact us](mailto:contact@email.com) or open an issue in this repository.
+For more information or inquiries, please [contact us](mailto:damlacay@gmail.com) or open an issue in this repository.